CherryRambler/Tic-tac-toe/README.md

-🎮 Tic-Tac-Toe Game
+# 🎮 Tic-Tac-Toe Game

-A simple yet interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+A simple yet interactive Tic-Tac-Toe game built using **HTML**, **CSS**, and **JavaScript**.
 Playable in your browser with a clean interface and real-time win/draw detection.

+---

-✨ Features
+## ✨ Features

-Two-player game (X and O)
+- Two-player game (X and O)

-Hover effect to show whose turn it is
+- Hover effect to show whose turn it is

-Win and draw detection with end-game messages
+- Win and draw detection with end-game messages

-Responsive grid layout
+- Responsive grid layout

-Restart game functionality
+- Restart game functionality

+---

 ## 🌐 Live Preview

 You can play the game instantly without downloading by visiting:

 [Live Demo on GitHub Pages](https://cherryrambler.github.io/Tic-tac-toe/)

+---

+## 📁 Project Structure

 📁 Project Structure
 bash